 Nina Tirado, MHC-LP

 With years of professional experience in the field of child development and education, Nina embodies the compassion that comes from a desire to deeply understand a person’s inner world.
 Nina embraces the complexity of every client she sees and is especially attuned to how internal and external influences impact day to day life.
-As she pursues a degree in counseling from Northwestern University, Nina supportively directs her patients in their personal journeys toward increased resilience and empowerment.
+Nina received her degree in counseling from Northwestern University, and supportively directs her patients in their personal journeys toward increased resilience and empowerment.

 A Bronx native of Puerto Rican descent, Nina attended Dickinson College on a full scholarship and lived and studied in Australia, Denmark, and Tanzania.
 This immersion in vastly differing geographies, races, and socioeconomics granted Nina with an invaluable appreciation for culture and the exponential ways it affects our lives and relationships.
 Nina also relishes the arts and all that this living, breathing city has to offer.